skaranj/JoeysWebsite/README.md

 # JoeysWebsite
-This repository contains the html and css files for my projects.
+This repository contains the html and css files for my personal website.